makhosi6/zealous-rain/README.md

 ### Created with CodeSandbox

-[Open CodeSandbox](https://codesandbox.io/s/github/makhosi6/zealous-rain) to run and test this project.
+1. [Open CodeSandbox](https://codesandbox.io/s/github/makhosi6/zealous-rain) to run and test this project.

+2. Edit/create the .env file, refer to .env.example

 ### OR